yadunut/Notes/markdown/REM.md

       BYTE 90, 100, 110, 120
-str1  BYTE "This is a string", 0 str2  BYTE 'A', 'E', 'I', 'O', 'U' str3  BYTE 'The 0 at the end is a null termination'.
+str1  BYTE "This is a string", 0 str2  BYTE 'A', 'E', 'I', 'O', 'U' str3  BYTE 'The 0 at the end is a null termination' .
            'This is a multi line string'
 str4 BYTE '0Dh is carriage return, 0Ah is line feed', 0Dh, 0Ah,
           'This causes it to go to new line'